KerimCanD/OpenCV-Calisma2/README.md

 Image processing practise with OpenCV for Python2.7

-This repository contains 3 practises:
+This repository contains 2 practises:

-The first one is reading the image and cropping it to 16 pieces and puting them together in one image file

-The second one is takes 5 photos and saves them
+The first one is takes 5 photos and saves them

-The third one is makes an object editable
+The second one is makes an object editable